A Spatio-Temporal Dirichlet Process Mixture Model on Linear Networks for Crime Data: Data description and exploratory analysis

 We first convert Valencia's street network as a spatial object using \texttt{osmdata} \citep{osmdata} package in \texttt{R}.
 We can then represent the data through a projected coordinate reference system (EPSG code: 2062) of Spain that measures units in meters.
-Specifically, we select all the road features inside a rectangular window (with width 10.95$km$ and height 13.73$km$) defined by spatial coordinates, including Valencia border.
+Specifically, we select all the road features inside a rectangular window (with width 11.3$km$ and height 12.59$km$) defined by spatial coordinates, including the Valencia border.
 Then, we convert the data into a linear network format (i.e., \texttt{linnet} object in \texttt{spatstat.linnet} package).
-The linear network of Valencia contains 69,596 vertices (nodes) and 51,556 line segments (edges).
-However, using all line segments in the analysis is impractical because street crime events may not occur on specific road types (\textit{e.g.}, highways).
-Furthermore, it is computationally infeasible to consider the entire road network due to memory issues.
-Therefore, we chose such streets where crime events could potentially occur, including residential streets, living streets, pedestrian streets, footways, steps, corridors, sidewalks, crossings, and cycleways.
+The linear network of Valencia inside a rectangular window contains 49,251 vertices (nodes) and 37,490 line segments (edges).
+However, using all line segments in the analysis is impractical because street crime events rarely occur on certain road types (e.g., highways), and analyzing the large network would involve high memory usage and computation cost.
+Therefore, we chose such streets where crime events could potentially occur, including residential streets, living streets, pedestrian streets, footways, service streets, steps, corridors, sidewalks, crossings, and cycleways.
 Residential streets serve as access to housing.
 Living streets are residential areas where pedestrians are legally prioritized, and vehicle speeds are strictly restricted.
 Footways are designated pathways primarily intended for pedestrian use.
+Service streets are roads within or leading to areas like alleys and business parks.
 Corridors are hallways within buildings.
-Furthermore, we exclude the region where crime events are not observed.
-Following this procedure, we finally obtained a linear network consisting of 8,392 vertices (nodes) and 6,972 line segments (edges), referring to Valencia, whose total length of all line segments is approximately 805.94$km$.
+Following this procedure, we finally obtained a linear network consisting of 44,018 vertices (nodes) and 31,553 line segments (edges) with a width of 10.562$km$ and a height of 10.745$km$, referring to Valencia, whose total length of all line segments is about 1,992$km$.

 To understand the pattern of both types of crime events, we first compute first-order spatial intensities (depicted in Figure~\ref{fig:spatial_intensity}) by using the convolution kernel estimator \citep{rakshit2019fast} that accounts for the street structure.
 We use Scott's rule \citep{scott2015multivariate} to select the bandwidth for kernel density estimation.
 Figure~\ref{fig:spatial_intensity} illustrates that robbery crime events show higher intensity values in the top and bottom areas of the city, while theft crime events are more concentrated in the center of the city.
 These findings are aligned with Figure~\ref{fig:obs_and_amenity}.